ShivanKaul/TakeMeToJustTheRecipe/README.md

 # README

-Get just the recipe from a recipe website by opening it in justtherecipe.app.
+Get just the recipe (and none of the lengthy life story) from a recipe website.
+Once installed, simply click the extension icon (a cute little whisk) and it'll open the current page in justtherecipe.app.
 Credit for justtherecipe.app goes to Reddit user [u/doppio](https://www.reddit.com/user/doppio/).
 This extension just opens the current page on justtherecipe.app.

 Icons made by [Freepik](https://www.freepik.com) from [www.flaticon.com](https://www.flaticon.com/).

 I'm not affiliated with the creator of justtherecipe.app, just wanted an easy way to access the excellent website.

 ## To install
 ### From Chrome Web Store